felixge/node-ar-drone/README.md

 A good initial challenge might be to try flying to a certain altitude based on the `navdata.demo.altitudeMeters` property.

-Once you have manged this, you may want to try looking at the camera image.
+Once you have managed this, you may want to try looking at the camera image.
 Here is a simple way to get this as PngBuffers (requires a recent ffmpeg version to be found in your `$PATH`):